John Arthur Gibson: Three renditions of the Great Law of Peace

-Iroquois society features the Great Law of Peace, developed by Great Peacemaker as its central organizing system combining law, ritual, history, and religion.
+Haudenosaunee society features the Great Law of Peace, developed by Great Peacemaker as its central organizing system combining law, ritual, history, and religion.
 Oral presentations of the epic story are made on various special occasions, similar to ritual readings from the Declaration of Independence or the US Constitution, by socially recognized individuals who have the office of "Keeper".

-Among the best known "Keepers" of Gibson's era were himself and Seth Newhouse (1842-1921), also known as Da-yo-de-ka-ne.
-Part Mohawk, part Onondaga, and self-educated in the history and stories of the Iroquois, Newhouse took part in politics on the reserve through the Onondaga national council as a declared "Pine Tree Chief".
+Among the best known "Keepers" of Gibson's era were himself and Seth Newhouse (1842–1921), also known as Da-yo-de-ka-ne.
+Part Mohawk, part Onondaga, and self-educated in the history and stories of the Haudenosaunee, Newhouse took part in politics on the reserve through the Onondaga national council as a declared "Pine Tree Chief".
 In 1875, the action that caused Mohawk condemnation of the Onondaga national council also brought into question Newhouse's status as a chief.
 Regardless, Newhouse presented versions of the epic in the 1880s, hoping first that it would be written into Canadian law, and then recognized by the confederacy's central council.
 Newhouse also participated in a process of defining exactly who was and who wasn't a council chief, only to find himself deposed in January 1884.

 William N. Fenton describes Newhouse as a conservative Mohawk, responding to the realities of political life in the Six Nations reserve, where the influential Mohawks wanted to defend the traditional priority of the council but also sought reform in assigning chief positions based not on appointment by women leaders of clans but by popular vote, as well as a way to change the power structure of the council.

-Gibson, like Newhouse, was well known for his renditions of the epic story and law-telling, but unlike Newhouse he was concerned with preserving the narrative tradition and was a "great advocate" for the traditional council system of a fixed set of chief-offices appointed by women leaders of clans in each nation.
+Gibson, like Newhouse, was well known for his renditions of the epic story and law-telling, but unlike Newhouse he was concerned with preserving the narrative tradition and was a "great advocate" for the traditional council system of a fixed set of rotiyanehson appointed by women leaders of clans in each nation.
 Some see Gibson as a major traditional chief, though others regard him as less traditional and more innovative in systematizing traditions amongst the various nations' versions of the Great Law of Peace, and "inventing" a singular tradition based upon his learning of the epic from his old Onondaga teacher.